TeodorVecerdi/saxion_networking/README.md

 # Saxion Networking
 Repository for the Networking course at Saxion

-It contains four assignments, each in their own branch as `assignment/X`.
+Contains four assignments, each in their own branch as `assignment/X`.